Post-Newtonian Theory for Gravitational Waves: Physical introduction

-A different wave-generation formalism has been devised by Will \& Wiseman~\cite{WW96} (see also Refs.~\cite{W99, PW00, PW02}), after earlier attempts by Epstein \& Wagoner~\cite{EW75} and Thorne~\cite{Th80}.
-This formalism has exactly the same scope as the one of Refs.~\cite{BD86, B87, B95, B98mult}, i.e., it applies to any isolated post-Newtonian sources, but it differs in the definition of the source multipole moments and in many technical details when properly implemented~\cite{WW96}.
-In both formalisms, the moments are generated by the post-Newtonian expansion of the pseudo-tensor $\tau^{\alpha\beta}$, but in the Will--Wiseman formalism they are defined by some \emph{compact-support} integrals terminating at some finite radius enclosing the source, e.g., the radius $\mathcal{R}$ of the near zone.
-By contrast, in Refs.~\cite{B95, B98mult}, the moments are given by some integrals covering the whole space ($\mathbb{R}^3$) and regularized by means of the finite part $\mathcal{FP}$.
-Nevertheless, in both formalisms the source multipole moments, which involve a whole series of relativistic corrections, must be coupled together in a complicated way in the true non-linear solution; such non-linear couplings form an integral part of the radiative moments at infinity and thereby of the observed signal.
-We shall prove in Section~\ref{sec:WW} the complete equivalence, at the most general level, between the two formalisms.
+A different wave-generation formalism has been devised by \cite{WW96} (see also \citealt{W99, PW00, PW02}).
+This formalism, called ``Direct Integration of the Relaxed Equations -- DIRE'', has exactly the same scope as the MPM-PN method, i.e., it applies to any isolated post-Newtonian sources, in principle up to any PN order.
+However it differs in the definition of the source multipole moments, that are some well-defined (compact-support) versions of the \cite{EW75, Th80} moments rather than the \cite{BD89} moments, and in the calculation of tails and related non-linear effects.
+In both formalisms the source multipole moments, which involve a whole series of relativistic PN corrections, must be coupled together in a complicated way in the true non-linear solution; such non-linear couplings form an integral part of the radiative moments at infinity and thereby of the observed signal.
+The equivalence, at the most general level, between the MPM-PN framework and the DIRE formalism, has been proved in Sect.~4.3 of \cite{BlanchetLR}.

-\subsection{The quadrupole moment formalism}
+\subsubsection{The quadrupole moment formalism}

+The lowest-order wave generation formalism is the famous \cite{E18} quadrupole moment formalism.
+In his original paper Einstein derived it in the case where the dynamics of the source is driven by non gravitational forces.
+However a simple derivation of the quadrupole formalism due to \cite{LL} showed that it is actually also valid for self-gravitating sources, whose dynamics is due to the gravitational force -- for instance a Newtonian binary star system.\footnote{The fact that the Newtonian conservation laws forbid the emission of dipole gravitational waves was pointed out by Abraham in 1914 (see \citealt{Kennefick}).}